Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Applications to Multipath Cohomology

 where $\epsilon(\tH,\tH')$ is a sign assignment on $P(\tG)$ and $e_{(\tH, i)}$ is the generator of $C^*(P(\tG)\times \{i\})$ associated to the multipath $\tH$ in $\tG$.
 It is easy to check that $\epsilon'((\tH,i),(\tH',j)) \coloneqq \epsilon(\tH,\tH') + i$ is a sign assignment on $\Cone P(\tG)$.

 The isomorphism $C^*(\Cone P(\tG)) \cong {\rm Cone}\left({\rm Id}_{C^*_\mu(\tG;\bK)}\right)[-1]$ described above commutes with these differentials, concluding the proof of the first part of the statement.
-The second part follows from the classical properties of the mapping cone of chain complexes \cite{Weibel}. \endproof
+The vanishing result follows from the classical properties of the mapping cone of chain complexes \cite{Weibel}. \endproof

 We observe that the second part of Theorem~\ref{HomCono} can be alternatively proved using discrete Morse theory -- see~\cite[Chapter 11]{Kozlov} for an introduction; if we consider the edges in $\Hasse(\Cone P(\tG)))$ with source in $ P(\tG)\times \{ 0\}$ and target in $P(\tG)\times \{ 1\}$, then these form an acyclic matching (\cite[Definition 11.1]{Kozlov}) whose edges are incident to all vertices of the graph~$\Hasse(\Cone P(\tG))$.
 It follows from the definitions and \cite[Theorem 11.24]{Kozlov} that the homology of $C^*(\Cone P(\tG);\bK)$ is trivial.